vcarteroffice/data_ai_fall_2025/module_6/agenda.md

 # In-Class Agenda: Wednesday, October 1

 - 👋 Welcome
-- 👯 Networking - Prompt: Are you are morning person or a night owl?
+- 👯 Networking - Introduce yourself + Prompt: Are you are morning person or a night owl?
 - 🤖 AI Life Hack
 - ⏮️ Video Review - SQL
 - ☕ Break